scalamolecule/molecule-web/docs/database/transaction/update.md

 )
 ```

-### Ref upsert
+### Related data upsert

-Data in referenced namespaces can be updated too:
+Data in related entities can be upserted:

 ```scala
 // Upsert street addresses of people with preferences